Field theory of monitored, interacting fermion dynamics with charge conservation: Derivation from Keldysh microscopics

 which sends $S_{\textrm{U(1)}} \rightarrow S_{\textrm{U(1)}} + S_V$.
 In Eq.~(\ref{eq:SV}), $V_\q$ is the quantum component of the potential in the Keldysh formalism, which couples to the average classical (observable) density operator (measured relative to half-filling)

 Although our microscopic action in Eq.~(\ref{SDef}) includes coupling to both quantum and classical sources $V_{\q,\cl}$ [via $\tilde{a}_{\cl,\q} = a_{\cl,\q} + V_{\cl,\q}$], the classical source disappears from the final U(1) sector action given by Eqs.~(\ref{eq:U(1)}) and (\ref{eq:SV}).
 The trivialization of the steady-state distribution function induced by measurements leads to a vanishing coupling to external electric fields or quenched potential disorder, both of which would appear in $V_\cl$.
 Retarded and advanced average-density response functions vanish.
+These results obtain because the measurements ``scramble'' the fermions across the Bloch band, so that there is no well-defined notion of a carrier group velocity.
+At the same time, however, density still fluctuates stochastically in space and time, with a diffusion constant determined by the measurement rate [Eq.~(\ref{Ward1+1}), below].
+Away from half-filling, density fluctuations directly modulate the stiffness of the entanglement sector, see Appendix~\ref{app:ahf}.

 The only non-vanishing average-density correlation function is the Keldysh one.
 Using Eqs.~(\ref{eq:SV}) and (\ref{eq:rhocl}),

 In 1+1D, this gives